bcss/RentACar-Contract/CONTRACT_FLOW.md

 **UI Navigation**: All contract operations are accessed through the Microsoft 365-style sidebar navigation with icon-only controls for theme, language, and sidebar toggle.
 The professional interface ensures staff can navigate workflows efficiently in both English and Arabic with zero text overflow issues.

+## Authoritative Documentation

+This guide should be read in conjunction with:
+- **replit.md** - Authoritative source for system architecture, user preferences, and technical decisions
+- **MASTER_FEATURE_LIST.md** - Comprehensive feature inventory (15 tables, 100+ endpoints, 22 pages)

+For any discrepancies, replit.md and MASTER_FEATURE_LIST.md take precedence.

 ## Contract Lifecycle States

 The system manages contracts through **five distinct states**: